dawgfish/calm/docs/nucalm/calm_workshop_nucalm_deepdive.rst

 - System actions will all be generated together at the compile step and will be marked as system generated and presented in the status section.

-- If action is edited by the user and it presents itself in the spec section,
+- If action is edited by the user and it presents itself in the spec section
    - we evaluate it for cycles and put it in the db and mark it as user edited
    - We generate all the actions that are impacted by change and mark them also as user edited
       - When create-action Is edited all other action edges are rebuilt based on this one and marked as user edited
       - When an action x for an entity is edited all the action x for other entities are rebuilt and marked as user edited.

-At this point, the action edges can be inconsistent with the other settings like dependency.
+   - At this point, the action edges can be inconsistent with the other settings like dependency.
-Every time a spec change which can upset the edges happens, either depends_on list changes or script changes (more generally dependency list changes) we warn the user that the action edges created earlier will be thrown away and we will rebuild the edges and mark the actions as system generated again.
+- Every time a spec change which can upset the edges happens, either depends_on list changes or script changes (more generally dependency list changes) we warn the user that the action edges created earlier will be thrown away and we will rebuild the edges and mark the actions as system generated again.
 At this point the user can choose to not proceed and withdraw the spec changes.

-But if the action spec changes are such that they don’t upset the dependency list,  (variable changes or direct edge changes) we accept the change and put the action in the db and keep the flag as user edited
+- But if the action spec changes are such that they don’t upset the dependency list,  (variable changes or direct edge changes) we accept the change and put the action in the db and keep the flag as user edited
-A system action cannot be deleted.
+- A system action cannot be deleted.

 We generate actions from different spec params which can change independently and the generated action itself can be edited independently.
 So we have to impose restrictions with this flexibility.
 Change in action edges directly replaces action to user edited.
 Changes in dependency list rebuilds the edges and marks the action as system generated.